 Who is a recreational rider?

-The weekend rider, hangs out with spouse, partner, friends, family members, makan and cycle types. wants to get fit again but only on weekends.
+The weekend rider, hangs out with spouse, partner, friends, family members and cycle types, wants to get fit again but only on weekends.
 Opt for at least 6-9 speeds in either 20 inch or 26 inch wheels.
-There are many competent folding bike brands/models in this category (Eco, Speed, Vitesse, Mu, Link, Joe).
-Look at the weight and the folding method, even if you have a car, petrol is expensive and carrying around alot of weight will use up more fuel.
+There are many competent folding bike brands/models in this category (Eco, Speed, Vitesse, Mu, Link, Joe, Verge, Link).
+Look at the weight and the folding method, even if you have a car, petrol is expensive and carrying around a lot of weight will use up more fuel.

-Price tags are proportional to the quality of build and components used and ranges from S$5XX – S$13XX.
-With thicker tires, you can take on Ubin and some unbeaten track but if you need suspension, we have sold the Jetstream P8 with German A suspension and a simple rear air assisted rear shock, you will just be enjoying the rides with less impact on your bottom over cross country terrain.
-These bikes have rims that are stronger and so if you take the lower end bikes for this category the rims will degrade faster as it was designed for the road.
+Price tags are proportional to the quality of build and components used.
+With thicker tires, you can take on Ubin and some tracks, but in this case you may need suspension – allowing you to enjoy “off road” riding with less impact on your body.
+These bikes have rims that are stronger (if you select a lower end bikes for this category the rims may degrade faster).

-Next comes the top of the line models (S$27XX) with Recreational cyclists here with looks to kill.
+Next comes the top of the line models (S$24XX) for Recreational cyclists – with looks to kill.
 They are light, fast, bike eye candy and ideal if you want to pamper yourself with a nice recreational bike.
-Not that they cannot keep up but these beauties are for short rides that make you look oh so good.

 Who are the Avid foldie cyclists?
-Is the frequent cyclist, has what we call stamina and legs and willing to pay for what they WANT.
-Wears the cycling gear tights and all.
-Does the research on folding brands, bikes, parts, history, tells us things we sometimes forget (embarassingly).
-Will Zhng (modify) their bike till the max and really rides fast and well.
+The frequent cyclist, has stamina and fit legs and willing to pay for what they want.
+Thoroughly researches folding brands, bikes, parts, and will Zhng (modify) their bike and rides fast and well.

 Last but not least, rider weights and style of riding.
-Performance bikes that are weight weenies usually only allow rider weights of 85kg especially the fast bikes with performance spokes.
-The main stream brands will offer riders of up to 105kg.
-Tern broke the weight barrier of 110kg BUT if you are heavy and ride on rough roads, you will see undue stress on ball bearings in your hubs (Becomes less smooth rolling), frequent spoke breakages (when you least expect it), accelerated joint degradation (creaks, sounds, unnecessary freeplay on adjustable parts).
-Please consider the safety aspects for yourself when you are cycling and opt for a BTO from Bike Friday who are specialists in building special bikes for the heavy rider.
+Performance bikes are generally light weight and suitable for riders up to 85kg especially with the faster bikes with performance spokes.
+The main stream brands usually specify a rider weight up to 105kg.
+If you are heavy and ride on rough roads, you will see undue stress on ball bearings in your hubs, possible spoke breakages, accelerated joint degradation (creaks, sounds, unnecessary freeplay on adjustable parts).
+Please consider the safety aspects for yourself when you are cycling and opt for a bike to suit.
+Terns have models that take 115kg

 Don’t forget about warranty and local support.
-Unless otherwise stated, the folding brands we carry have a 2 year warranty on frame and folding joints (Tern and Dahon offer 5 years while Bike Friday – Lifetime but do read the fine print), so ask about it.
-MBS will offer free for first year local service support for bikes purchased from us.
-Once this has passed the first year, service charges on replacement, installation and adjustments are charegable.
-For those who happen to notice, we always had a schedule of charges at the entrance of the mechanic area.
+Unless otherwise stated, the folding brands we carry have a 2 year warranty on frame and folding joints (Tern, Bickerton and Dahon offer 5 years while Bike Friday offer lifetime), so ask.

-OK, we are here (Mon – Sat noon to 8pm except on Sun and PH) and nothing beats spending some time to try, discuss and understand your choices before you buy.
+We are here Monday to Saturday, 12 noon to 730pm (closed on Sundays and Public Holidays).
+Please come in and see what we have to offer.
+Nothing beats spending some time to try, discuss and understand your choices before you buy.
 Come by and visit us.
 A folding bike that suits your lifestyle awaits you!